“House specialty Seaweed Soup you should never missed”

 2 tablespoon of cooking oil (to fry seaweed pieces into crisps, and reserve for later)

-2) When stock cube immerses into boiling water, add in fish balls.
-Coat meat slices with corn starch.
-Make sure all sides of meat are well-coated.
-Add in the coated meat slices.
+2) When water boils, add fish balls.
+Thickly coat the meat slices with corn starch.
+Make sure meat slices are well-coated.
+Add the coated meat slices.

 3) Reduce heat to low fire, and simmer for 30 minutes, or until meat slices are tender.
 Add in seaweeds, and simmer for another 5 minutes.
 Add salt and pepper, and stir well.